-development; and the court must make specific

-findings in doing so.

-Pursuant to CRS § 14-10-116.5, the court may

-Fursuant to CRS g 14-10-110.5, the court may

-appoint a child and family investigator (CFI) to

-help in investigating, assessing, and making

-recommendations on APR issues.
-(Other

-professionals may also be appointed pursuant to

-other statutes, but CFIs are the most common.)
+Pursuant to CRS § 14-10-116.5, the court may appoint a child and family investigator (CFI) to help in investigating, assessing, and making recommendations on APR issues.
+(Other professionals may also be appointed pursuant to other statutes, but CFIs are the most common.)